The Classical Gardens of Shanghai

 Stateless in Shanghai: Living History with Liliane Willens

 What was it like to grow up, from birth into young adulthood, in Old Shanghai?
 Glamour, chaos, deprivation, hope?
 Yes, yes, yes, and yes.
-The delightful Liliane Willens will be our guest on ‘Living History’ on October 22 (details below).
-She was born in Shanghai in 1927 to stateless Russian Jewish parents and lived ...
+The delightful Liliane Willens, our guest in the ‘Living History’ series, was born in Shanghai in 1927 to stateless Russian Jewish parents and lived here – through the glamorous ...

 >